amarburg/opencv-ffi/README.md

 ---

 This project was largely inspired by my experiments with OpenCV's C++ interface.
-The strong type-checking and nature of C++ made casual experimentation difficult, and led to verbose code which spent more time converting between data types than actually performing calculations, particularly given the frequent shaping and matrix construction used in multiple view geometry and stereo vision.
+I found experimentation difficult, and always ended up with verbose code which spent more time converting between data types than actually performing calculations, particularly given the frequent shaping and matrix construction used in multiple view geometry and stereo vision.
+I was constantly refactoring for readability.

 I also needed to interface with third-party algorithm libraries like Eigen, and needed to convert Cv constructs to Eigen constructs, and back.
 Inevitably I wrote whole families of interface and helper functions, but wondered at their long-term utility.

 In the end, I decided if I was going to write helper and conversion functions, I might as well get all of the benefits of coding in Ruby